-Professor Louise Bracken is the Director of the Institute of Hazard, Risk and Resilience (IHRR) at Durham University and the Wilson Chair in Hazard and Risk.
 Louise leads international networks of researchers and practitioners around hazard, risk and resilience, and is a founding member of the UK Alliance for Disaster Research (UKADR).
-Louise works closely with policy and practice around resource management and risk in the UK and around the world.
+Louise works closely with policy and practice around resource management and risk in the UK, Malaysia, India and Nepal.
 Her research involves transdisciplinary research on water including flood risk management and communication, water resource management more widely and building community resilience.
 She links her physical science understanding of catchment processes to the management and governance of socio-physical landscapes.
-This encompasses factors such as managing risk, ensuring resilience and the choices facing citizens and policy makers.

-Louise plays a key role in generating and overseeing research from a wide range of funds across the worlds of business, practice, policy, research and philanthropic donors.
 She has been awarded more than £3m in research funding, including awards from the EU on Nature Based Solutions, UK research councils on flood risk management, the UK Department for Environment, Food and Rural Affairs (Defra), and other less traditional funders such as the UK Heritage Lottery Fund and Yorventure.
-Louise has over 1,200 ISI citations and more than 60 publications in a range of top journals covering human geography, anthropology, environmental sciences, hydrology and geomorphology.
+Louise has over 1,200 ISI citations and more than 65 publications in a range of top journals covering human geography, anthropology, environmental sciences, hydrology and geomorphology.

 Dr Marc Botha

-Marc Botha is Lecturer in Modern and Contemporary Literature and Theory in the Department of English Studies at Durham University as well as being a Co-Director in IHRR.
+Marc is a Lecturer in Modern and Contemporary Literature and Theory in the Department of English Studies at Durham University as well as being a Co-Director in IHRR.